MichalLytek/type-graphql/docs/types-and-fields.md

 ---
-title: Types and fields
+title: Types and Fields
 ---

-The main idea of TypeGraphQL is to automatically create GraphQL schema definition from TypeScript's classes.
-To avoid the need of schema definition files and interfaces describing the schema, we use a bit of reflection magic and decorators.
+The main idea of TypeGraphQL is to automatically create GraphQL schema definitions from TypeScript classes.
+To avoid the need for schema definition files and interfaces describing the schema, we use decorators and a bit of reflection magic.

-Let's start with defining the example TypeScript class.
-It will represent our `Recipe` model with fields storing recipe's data:
+Let's start by defining our example TypeScript class which represents our `Recipe` model with fields for storing the recipe data:

 ```typescript
 class Recipe {